-Ratio of Project value to net assets of Undertaking - 5 Applications will be risk assessed in terms of the ratio of the project's value to the financial resources of the Undertaking.Qualitative assessment of the Undertaking - 5Applications will be risk assessed in relation to the age of the Undertaking, business experience, track record of the management and controlling shareholders.Duration of the Project - 5Applications will be risk assessed in relation to the proposed duration of the project vis-à-vis the implementation timelines in the respective guidance notes.
-Such assessment shall take into account potential implementation delays which may stretch the proposed project duration and have a negative impact on the absorption of funds.Implementation Risks linked to the duration of the project - max 0 (- 5 lowest)This section will carry negative marking to reflect project implementation risks linked to the duration of the proposed activities.
+Criteria Definition Score Risk Assessment Applications will be risk assessed in relation to the age of the Applicant, business experience, track record of the management and controlling shareholders.
+Duration of the Project - 5 Applications will be risk assessed in relation to the proposed duration of the project vis-à-vis the implementation timelines in the respective guidance notes.
+Such assessment shall take into account potential implementation delays which may stretch the proposed project duration and have a negative impact on the absorption of funds.
+Implementation Risks linked to the duration of the project - max 0 (- 5 lowest) This section will carry negative marking to reflect project implementation risks linked to the duration of the proposed activities.
 The duration of the project will be assessed in terms of how realistic it is to complete the project within the indicated timeframe.
 The more complex the activities the more likely it is that the project will experience delays and therefore the lower the score.
-5
+10 Excellence Quality of the proposed project concept through its main characteristics - 10 The Application Form should be of good quality and provide clear information that can be readily understood by anyone, even those not familiar with the project.
+The proposed project concept should not be run-of-the-mill. e 35